christiansalvatore/Salvatore-509/README.md

 This dataset consists of 509 patients, including 137 AD, 76 MCIc, 134 MCInc, 162 CN.
 Fixed splitting indexes are provided for the following binary comparisons: AD vs CN, MCIc vs CN, MCIc vs MCInc.

 ### Previous literature
+This dataset was first used in its original form in a paper by Cuingnet et al. (Automatic classification of patients with Alzheimer's disease from structural MRI: a comparison of ten methods using the ADNI database.
+NeuroImage, 2011), where validation was performed with half-splitting into training and testing subsets and leave-one-out in the training subset for validation.

+The actual form of the database (20-fold nested cross-validation) was first used in a paper by Salvatore et al. (Magnetic resonance imaging biomarkers for the early diagnosis of Alzheimer's disease: a machine learning approach.
+Frontiers in neuroscience, 2015).

-Results are given in terms of accuracy or balanced accuracy of classification.
+In this (page)[ff] Results are given in terms of accuracy or balanced accuracy of classification.
 Sensitivity, specificity and AUC are also reported when provided.
 Results below chance (50%) are not reported.

 ### Original dataset